arekbee/freeflora.net/README.md

 If you are using another driver, you have to change it, for example: *driver=nl80211*

 It's important to change the **wpa_passphrase** setting and keep it in your mind.

+Change the **ssid** setting to something like *MYNAME freeflora.net* if you want to support the Onion Pi community!

 Adjust a setting if you know what you are doing.